 Work back across the row with your alternating FPDC and BPDC matching each stitch to start making the ribbed look.

 Do not tie off, simply chain 3, and start working across the end of the blanket, working 2 DC into the sides of the DC stitches, and then one DC per stitch.
 Chain three and turn and work back across in the same manner you did and work your ribbed stitch.

 When you finish 3 rows, chain 3, and now work in the same manner up the side, again working one DC per stitch.
 When you finish working the ribbing up this side and then across the last end, chain 1 and work a SC into each DC all the way around the entire blanket and 3SC into each corner space.
 Tie off and weave in the ends.

 Here is a video you can watch to show you how to work FPDC and BPDC:

 Thanks for stopping by!
-My mom loves to see finished blankets from the patterns she shares, so if you’d like to tag her on Instagram or leave a picture on her Facebook page, she’d absolutely love it!
+We love to see finished blankets from the patterns we share, so if you’d like to tag us on Instagram or leave a picture on our Facebook page, we’d love to see it!